Why Small Business Automation Fails: You Have to Build it Right the First Time

 The 5-Step Process for Building Automation That Actually Works

-Here’s the five-step process we use with our clients to build automation that sticks the first time:
+Here’s the five-step process we use with our clients to build automation that actually sticks the first time:

 Step 1: Map your current customer journey.
-Get a whiteboard and document every single touchpoint, from the moment a potential customer first contacts you to the final, closed job.
-Be brutally honest with yourself.
+Grab a whiteboard (or a big sheet of paper, whatever works for you).
+Document every single touchpoint, from the moment a potential customer first contacts you to the final, closed job.
+Be brutally honest with yourself here.
 Where are the gaps?
 Where are leads falling through the cracks?
-What should be happening that isn't?
+What should be happening that simply isn't?
+For example, a local HVAC company might realize they have no formal process for following up on missed calls after hours.

 The Automation Stack in the Right Order